-- 2. Right-click for Properties and go to the Security tab. - 3.
-Disallow "Read & execute" permission for all users.
+- 2. Right-click for Properties and go to the Security tab. - Disallow all permission for all users, with these exceptions: Ensure Administrators have full control.
+Ensure the Windows service account used for Greentree has read and write access.
 If necessary, turn off inherited permissions for this directory. - 4.
-Ensure the service account used for Greentree has read and write access. - 5.
-Apply that change to subdirectories.
+Apply those changes to subdirectories. - 5.
+Test that an end user can add and remove attachments as usual.